Manresa Island Proposal

 - Roma Stibravy, President

-Though ambitious in policy, Connecticut falls short in the movement towards renewable energy.
-The Solar Foundation reports that Connecticut’s solar industry companies accounted for one of every 1,655 jobs statewide which is below the national rate of one solar job for every 1,300 jobs nationally.
+Though ambitious in policy, Connecticut falls short in its adoption of renewable energy.
+The Solar Foundation reports that Connecticut’s solar companies accounted for one of every 1,655 jobs statewide, which is below the national rate of one solar job for every 1,300 jobs.
 Connecticut made the top 10 for only one out of 11 categories studied by the Solar Foundation, falling just behind New Jersey in the category of schools in the Northeast converting to solar energy.
-According to the American Lung Association, Fairfield, CT is ranked 19 in the 25 Most Ozone-Polluted Counties and received an F grade for its high ozone days between 2014-2016.
-Converting to solar power would be an influential step towards combating the effects of climate change posing threats to the community and would also provide necessary jobs in the sector.

-Solar power is clean energy and the key to a 21st century solution for Norwalk and the surrounding community.
-Coal emits 2.1 pounds of CO2 per kilowatt hour of power produced, natural gas emits 1.2 pounds and solar power produces no carbon emissions.
-The cost of fuel constantly fluctuates and may not always be readily available to generate the electricity needed.
+A solar array would also provide much needed energy and price security to Norwalk residents.
+The cost of fossil fuels constantly fluctuate and may not always be readily available to generate the electricity needed.
 The sun is a natural power source that needs to be harnessed for the betterment and sustainability of our planet.
 Tax dollars will be saved by having a more efficient way of powering residential communities and remediation costs for the island will be reduced due to the fact that only 2 feet of clean soil is needed to construct a solar array on polluted areas.

 The responsibility for Connecticut’s renewable energy progress has moved past local action.
 Business, government and the community must together ignite the change needed to push Connecticut past the 40% goal line.
 Using Manresa Island is the perfect opportunity to turn a highly polluted region into a sustainable, money saving, job creating energy facility, while meeting the new legislation and improving the quality of life for Fairfield County residents.